amitkaps/empower/_posts/2013-08-10-potential.md

 In What other ways could we solve this problem?
 What do you need to do to get where you would like to be?
 How can you do this better?
 Why would you like to do this better?
 Why was doing this work excellently so important to you?
-AND WHAT DO YOU THINK WILL HAPPEN THEN? {this can be asked as a follow-up to any string of questions for us far out into time as the child can conceive at his age.}
+AND WHAT DO YOU THINK WILL HAPPEN THEN? {this can be asked as a follow-up to any string of questions for as far out into time as the child can conceive at his age.}

 The mother was thinking, "I see the value of the questions - just not sure how the child will reply?"
 "The key idea is not the answer", I clarified to her, "It is the question itself.
 In fact we are not asking to listen to an answer - we are asking so that the child can think - right now, little later, and even much later".